How Long Does It Take to Find a Job After Graduation? (Realistic Timeline)

 Warm applications via alumni networks

 Your university alumni network is underused.
 Search LinkedIn for alumni at target companies.
-"I'm a fellow [University] grad" opens doors.
+"I'm a fellow [University] grad" opens doors that cold applications never reach.

 Low-conversion (minimize time here):